hhsu15/docker/README.md

 ```
 docker run redis
 ```
 - now you started redis server, let's try redis cli.
-Notice, this is effectively starting another program within the container.
+Notice, this is effectively starting another program within the running container.
 The command you need is:
 ```
 docker exec -it <container id> <command>  # -it allows you to provide input to the running container
 ```